Bradfield/algos/sorting-and-searching/the-quick-sort.md

 **split point**, will be used to divide the list for subsequent calls to the quick sort.

-Figure 12 &lt;fig\_splitvalue&gt; shows that 54 will serve as our first pivot value.
+Figure 12 shows that 54 will serve as our first pivot value.
 Since we have looked at this example a few times already, we know that 54 will eventually end up in the position currently holding
 31. The **partition** process will happen next.
 It will find the split